Table of Contents

 Step 5.
 Add salon website services

-Services are the core thing your visitors will book so consider them as bookable slots.
+Services are the core thing your visitors will book on your salon website.
+Consider them as bookable slots.

 There are tons of settings that will help you customize your services: